 Red Flags for Unethical Adoption Agencies

 During your interview with an adoption agency, be on the lookout for red flags.
-If a potential agency does any of the following things, it’s a sign that they don’t have you and the child’s best interest in mind.
+If a potential agency does any of the following things, it’s a sign that they don’t have your or the child’s best interest in mind.

 - They don’t require parental pre-adoption education.